 If you have crooked teeth and/or a misaligned bite (an underbite or overbite), there are a variety of treatments that can help straighten teeth, including braces and retainers.

 At Therapeuo our braces specialist doctor (orthodontist) specializes in correcting irregularities of the teeth and jaw.

 In some cases, a removable retainer will be all that's necessary.
 In other rare cases (especially when there is an extreme overbite or underbite), surgery may be necessary.
 In most cases, however, braces will be needed.

 Dental braces have come a long way since they were invented in the 1800's.
 Today, we are privy to a large number of tooth-straightening options, each of which offers different benefits.
 Currently, the most popular types of braces used are:

-Only you and your dentist can determine whether braces are right for you.
+Only you and our braces specialist (orthodontist) can determine whether braces are right for you.
 However, chances are you could benefit from treatment if your teeth are crooked, overlapping or protruding.
 Schedule an appointment with us for more information.

 You will have certain dietary restrictions with most types of braces except Invisalign.
 Some foods such as hard, sticky and chewy foods, can have an adverse effect on braces and damage the brackets and wires.
-You will also need to make frequent clinic? visits to have wires tightened.
-If you have Invisalign, there are no dietary restrictions, as the orthodontic trays are fully removable when eating.
-You'll also be able to switch to a new Invisalign tray every few weeks without visiting your dentist.
+You will also need to make frequent visits to our clinic to have the orthodontic wires tightened.
+If you have clear aligners, there are no dietary restrictions, as the orthodontic trays are fully removable when eating.
+You'll also be able to switch to a new clear aligner tray every few weeks without visiting our orthodontist.